fabianbhl/MVC-Example/README.md

 generate the autoload files.

 ## Next Steps to Improve and Extend the Project
-**Error Handling:** Implement more sophisticated error handling and responses, especially for 404 and 500 status codes. <br />
+1. **Error Handling:** Implement more sophisticated error handling and responses, especially for 404 and 500 status codes.

-**Middleware Enhancements:** Extend middleware capabilities to handle more cases such as rate limiting, CORS, etc. <br />
+2. **Middleware Enhancements:** Extend middleware capabilities to handle more cases such as rate limiting, CORS, etc.

-**Enhanced Routing:** Support for more HTTP methods (POST, PUT, DELETE) and regex-based route patterns. <br />
+3. **Enhanced Routing:** Support for more HTTP methods (POST, PUT, DELETE) and regex-based route patterns.

-**Dependency Injection:** Implement a dependency injection container to manage class dependencies more effectively. <br />
+4. **Dependency Injection:** Implement a dependency injection container to manage class dependencies more effectively.

-**Testing:** Setup unit and integration tests using frameworks like PHPUnit to ensure reliability and robustness. <br />
+5. **Testing:** Setup unit and integration tests using frameworks like PHPUnit to ensure reliability and robustness.

-**Database Integration:** Integrate a database to interact with dynamic data rather than static responses. <br />
+6. **Database Integration:** Integrate a database to interact with dynamic data rather than static responses.

-**Configuration Management:** Implement a configuration management system to handle different environments (development, testing, production). <br />
+7. **Configuration Management:** Implement a configuration management system to handle different environments (development, testing, production).

-**Logging:** Add logging capabilities to capture requests and errors for debugging and monitoring purposes.
+8. **Logging:** Add logging capabilities to capture requests and errors for debugging and monitoring purposes.

 This project provides a robust starting point for developing PHP-based applications requiring a custom routing system.
 It can be extended and customized to fit more specific needs or to scale up for larger applications.